Managing Knowledge Workers

-We've come a long way since management expert Peter Drucker first created the term 'knowledge worker' in the late 1950s.
+We've come a long way since management expert Peter Drucker first created the term "knowledge worker" in the late 1950s.
 At that time, we were just starting to see a change from manual labor to jobs that need high levels of expertise, education, and experience.
-Now, anywhere from 25-50 percent of jobs require people to create, use, and share knowledge.

 But how do you measure the amount of knowledge a person creates or uses?
 This type of work is mostly intangible – and often invisible.It's hard to quantify the value of the relationships they develop, or the ideas they inspire.

 So, how can you manage knowledge workers productively?
 Before we answer that question, let's define what a knowledge worker is.

-Thomas Davenport, who has studied knowledge workers for more than a decade, offers a commonly used definition of the term: “Knowledge workers have high degrees of expertise, education, or experience, and the primary purpose of their jobs involves the creation, distribution or application of knowledge.”
+Renowned business analyst and academic Thomas Davenport offers a commonly used definition of the term: "Knowledge workers have high degrees of expertise, education, or experience, and the primary purpose of their jobs involves the creation, distribution or application of knowledge."
 For our purposes, we'll use this definition.

 At its most basic level, knowledge work is often the source of new ideas.
 So, to get the most from your knowledge workers, and to create an environment where new ideas can flow and flourish, follow some of these basic leadership and management practices.
 They will help you build trust, and improve the link between the work your knowledge workers do and your organization's success.